unitymakesus/rtp/wp-content/plugins/password-protect-page/README.txt

 == Frequently Asked Questions ==

-= Why do I get the error message after entering the correct password? =
+= Why do I get an error message after entering the correct password? =

 Below are 4 common reasons why the issue happens: